-Kapil Sharma And Ginni Chatrath Blessed With Baby Girl; Celebs Congratulate The Couple
+Kapil Sharma And Ginni Chatrath Blessed With A Baby Girl; Celebs Congratulate Couple

 Arunachal Pradesh Chief Minister Pema Khandu: Warmest congratulations on the birth of your sweet baby girl.

+Hina Khan: Awwww congratulations to both you Kapil.. lotsa love to the little one..
+God bless

-Kapil and Ginni got married on December 12, 2018 in Jalandhar in a grand Hindu-style ceremony, which was followed by an Anand Karaj ceremony the next day.
+Kapil and Ginni got married on December 12, 2018, in Jalandhar in a grand Hindu-style ceremony, which was followed by an Anand Karaj ceremony, the next day.
 In July this year, Kapil confirmed that Ginni was expecting their first child and they were extremely excited to welcome the baby.
-The couple had been to Cananda for their babymoon.
+The couple had been to Canada for their babymoon.
 Last month, the comedian had shot for some advance episodes (of The Kapil Sharma Show) so that he could spend some quality time with his pregnant wife.

 Kapil had told Mumbai Mirror, "I just want to take care of my wife and be by her side for now.
 We are obviously very excited as it's our first kid but my mother is most excited.
 She has been waiting for this moment for years now.
 We are just praying for Ginni and the baby's health."